 Dining costs are generally lower than in major European capitals.
 High-end options exist, but everyday meals remain accessible.

-Best Areas on Gozo Island by Travel Style
+Best Areas in Gozo by Travel Style

-Couples: Xlendi, Nadur
+- Couples: Xlendi, Nadur

-Families: Marsalforn, Victoria
+- Families: Marsalforn, Victoria

-Luxury farmhouse stays: Għarb, San Lawrenz
+- Luxury farmhouse stays: Għarb, San Lawrenz

-Short stays without a car: Victoria
+- Short stays without a car: Victoria

-Diving trips: Marsalforn
+- Diving trips: Marsalforn

-Stargazing and quiet nights: Western Gozo near Dwejra
+- Stargazing and quiet nights: Western Gozo near Dwejra

 Final Thought